 h(x1) ≥ h(x2) ≥ h(x3)

 This result states that the ranking assumption only holds if the labeling bias is identically ranked, i.e. if example i is more likely to be positive than example j then i is also more likely to be labeled than j.
-This is not a prohibitive restriction, as it is not difficult to imagine a scenario in which new examples are labeled according to their similarity to existing examples, but the restriction is worth noting.
+This is not a prohibitive restriction, as it is not difficult to imagine a scenario in which new examples are labeled according to their similarity to existing examples (as is the normal case in bioinformatics for example) , but the restriction is worth noting.

 A Novel PU Algorithm